OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 Exception handling
 ^^^^^^^^^^^^^^^^^^

-Create your own classes for exception handling and therefor use ``StandardException``:
+Create your own classes for exception handling and therefore use ``StandardException``:

 .. code:: php